-If you intend to participate to GSI:detect and would like to stay informed about the task, please fill the expression of interest form HERE.
+If you intend to participate to GSI:detect and would like to stay informed about the task, please submit your expression of interest here.

 Use of data for in-context learning

-Participants may also use the guidelines_for_annotation.pdf file included in the zipped dataset, that can also be consulted here.
+Participants may also use the guidelines_for_annotation.pdf file included in the zipped dataset, that can also be downloaded from the Dataset Section.

 Required output